 ‘The Christ Centered Life: Deep Calls to Deep’ is, above all, a Christian book that offer readers a practical approach to living a Christ-centered life on a minute-by-minute and day-by-day basis.
 It shows the reader how to create a lifestyle of Christ-consciousness right here and right now, today.

 While many Christians believe that heaven is just a future place where we will will one day be, this book shows us that heaven is right here, right now; because heaven is the presence of Christ.
 Heaven is not a future goal.
 Heaven can be now.
-It requires not so much discovery, but rather it requires our acceptance that leads to new thinking and new practice.
+It requires not so much a discovery, but rather it requires our acceptance that leads to new thinking and new practice.
 Our most important thinking is heart-based – not head-based.

-The book will challenge, encourage, stimulate, feed and strengthen the Christian who wants to continually draw nearer to Jesus the Christ and to get to know him in an ever-deepening intimacy.
+The book will challenge, encourage, stimulate, feed and strengthen the Christian who wants to continually draw nearer to Jesus the Christ and who wants to get to know him in an ever-deepening intimacy.
 It is deep as its subtitle suggests, but it is accessible to everyone who desires to know Christ more.
 Heaven can be now.

 THE CONTENT OF THE BOOK